neudesic/Document-Intelligence-Platform/README.md

   * Utilizes AI models to extract key-value pairs, text, and tables from the documents.
 Shapes the data and stores it in CosmosDB database collections.
 * Analysis
   * Processes the data from the various documents of a single applicant and produces new metrics such as spending forecasts and ratings.
-* Representation:
+* Presentation:
-  * Deploys a website which displays the resulting information.
+  * Deploys a website which displays the resulting information in an intuitive interface.

 # Build